Buccaneers batter Mahomes in 31-9 Super Bowl rout of Chiefs

 Whether pushing around the makeshift Kansas City offensive line or blitzing what had been the best QB against the blitz all season, the defense of Tampa Bay coordinator Todd Bowles made life miserable for Mahomes on Sunday night.
 He was 26 of 49 for 270 yards and two interceptions in a 31-9 blowout that denied the Chiefs back-to-back titles.

+“That’s the worst I’ve been beaten in a long time,” Mahomes said, “but I’m proud of the way the guys fought.”

-It was the first time Mahomes, who led them to their first championship in five decades last season, lost a game he started by more than one possession since Nov.
+It was the first time Mahomes, who led the Chiefs to their first championship in five decades last season, lost a game he started by more than one possession since Nov.
 19, 2016, when Texas Tech fell 66-10 to Iowa State.

-Mahomes came into the game with 17 touchdown passes and no interceptions against the blitz this season, but he missed his first six throws with an interception in those situations Sunday night.

-Mahomes was left hobbling off the field at Raymond James Stadium, the beating capping a playoffs in which he sustained a concussion in the divisional round against Cleveland and a turf toe injury that will likely require surgery.
+Just like that night, Mahomes was left hobbling off the field, the beating he endured from Tampa Bay capping a playoffs in which he sustained a concussion against Cleveland and a turf toe injury that will likely require surgery.

+“They had a good game plan,” said Mahomes, whose quarterback rating of 52.3 was by far the worst of his career.
+“They took away all our deep stuff.
+They took away the sideline.
+They did a good job routing to the football and making tackles.
+We weren’t executing early.
+I had some miscues.
+Guys weren’t on the same page.

+“But credit to them, man, they played a heck of a game offensively and defensively and they beat us.”

-A big reason for his struggles?
+The biggest reason for his struggles, though?
 The only player on his offensive line in the same position he started the season was Austin Reiter, and the center didn’t fare a whole lot better than the rest of his teammates.

 Guard Kelechi Osemele tore up both of his knees early in the season.
 Right tackle Mitchell Schwartz hurt his back midway through the year.
 Left tackle Eric Fisher tore his Achilles tendon in the AFC title game.
 And all that happened after Laurent Duvernay-Tardif and third-round pick Lucas Niang opted out because of COVID-19.